alexmcqw/Interactive-Data-Vis-Fall2025/src/lab_4/index.md

 **Key Finding:** Heavy metal spikes at the West station **consistently align** with ChemTech's quarterly maintenance shutdowns.
 During maintenance, process changes and equipment cleaning can lead to temporary increases in discharge.
 The pattern is unmistakable: every maintenance period corresponds with elevated contamination.

-## Visualization 5: Comprehensive Water Quality Comparison
+## Comprehensive Water Quality Comparison

 This visualization compares all key water quality parameters across stations to show the full scope of contamination.